JonathanTremblay/UnityExportToZip/ReadMe.md

 ## Version History

+* 1.1.4
+    * Improved execution speed.
+    * Fixed an issue with Project Settings for folder names with a dot.
+    * Added an experimental feature to include the Library folder.
 * 1.1.3
-    * Fixed an issue where canceling the file name prompt caused an error.
+    * Fixed an issue where cancelling the file name prompt caused an error.
     * Renamed asmdef file to match namespace.
 * 1.1.2
     * Added support for paths longer than 260 characters.